What is Boxing Day, and why is it marked on the day after Christmas?

-The day after Christmas is referred to as ‘Boxing Day’, and sees a variety of events – ranging from sports events to big shopping discounts – take place in many parts of the world.
+The day after Christmas is referred to as ‘Boxing Day’, and sees a variety of events – ranging from sports events to big shopping events that see massive discounts – take place in many parts of the world.
 For instance, the South African men’s cricket team is currently playing Australia in the Boxing Day test match.

 Countries such as the UK and Australia see public holidays on the day as well.
 Interestingly, there is no definitive reason behind why the day is marked as such, and different theories exist.
 We explain how ‘boxing day’ is believed to have come into being, and what its importance is.